MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/let-users-create-modern-site-pages.md

 2. Install the [SharePoint Online Client Components SDK](https://www.microsoft.com/download/details.aspx?id=42038).

-3. Connect to SharePoint Online as a global admin or SharePoint admin in Office 365.
+3. Connect to SharePoint Online as a [global admin or SharePoint admin](/sharepoint/sharepoint-admin-role) in Office 365 .
 To learn how, see [Getting started with SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).

     > [!NOTE]
     > Read [About Execution Policies](https://go.microsoft.com/fwlink/?linkid=869255) and make sure you run the SharePoint Online Management Shell as an administrator and the correct execution policy to run unsigned scripts.